-The legal seat of the Association is c/o EUCIS-LLL Rue de l`industrie 10, 1000 Brussels, Belgium
+The legal seat of the Association is c/o LLLP Lifelong Learning Platform Rue de l`industrie 10, 1000 Brussels, Belgium

 Aims and mission

-The admission of new members shall be discussed in the General Assembly on recommendation by the Board of Directors, based on a written application and a short presentation of the applicant in person.
-Admission will require adherence to EPA’s Statutes, payment of the relevant annual membership feeand the existence of a relevant statutes which governs the prospective member’s activities in its own country.
+The admission of new members shall be discussed in the General Assembly on recommendation by the Board of Directors, based on a written application and a short presentation of the applicant in person during the GA.
 In case a new member is admitted at the first General Assembly of the year, its membership fee for the given year is due right after admission.
 If a member is admitted at the second General Assembly of the year, it first pays membership fee in the year after admission.

 Rights and duties of members

-It is the right of all members regardless their membership category
+A) It is the right of all members regardless their membership category:

 - to participate at EPA activities at a reduced fee – 3 representatives of each full member, 2 representatives of each associate member and 1 representative of each affiliate member